August- September, 2016 and May, 2017

 The third visit – food coma

 Returning to Italy, decide to pay my relatives in Parenti another visit.

-I should have remembered from the last two wonderful visits, that lunch would be no different, but this time, the feast lasted almost five hours, and with consistent eating, drinking, and chatting.
+I should have remembered from the last two wonderful visits, that lunch would be amazing.
+This time the feast lasted almost five hours with consistent eating, drinking, and chatting.

-Wandering into the kitchen after the chef (my cousin, not really a chef, but should be), a small table was laid full of freshly made green and white Tagliatelle.
-Handmade this morning.
+Wandering into the kitchen after the chef (my cousin, not technically a chef, but should be), a small table is laid full of freshly made green and white Tagliatelle – handmade this morning.

 Around the kitchen benches and placed with military precision, rest many plates and bowls for lunch’s different courses.
 My cousin has been up since 6am cooking.

 Food coma in the making….

 We start lunch with a big bowl of the freshly handmade Tagliatelle in a fresh tomato-based sauce, followed by a delicious fried potato, onion, and bacon dish.
-The succulent oven-baked pork, which my cousins prepare themselves after it’s slaughtered, wrapped around a butter, garlic, and a little spinach, followed.
+The succulent oven-baked pork, which my cousins prepare themselves after its slaughter, wrapped around a garlic butter and a little spinach, follows.